vic-ma/website/content/posts/2025-10-15-test-post/index.md

 ## An unfortunate bug

-Now, picture this: You've just finished refactoring your test code.
+Picture this: You've just finished refactoring your test code.
 You add some finishing touches, do a final test run, look over your diff one last time...and everything looks good.
 So, you open up an MR and wait for a review.

 But then, the unthinkable happens---the CI pipeline fails!
 And apparently, it's due to a test failure?
 But you ran your tests locally, and everything went fine.
 So you run the tests locally once again, just to be sure...and yup, they still pass.